Custom Software vs Off-the-shelf: Best Approach for Business Growth

 Custom software is built to meet the unique challenges of a particular organization or an individual.
 It is designed specifically for the unique circumstances and when built well, provides a perfect solution to your problem.
 For example, you can use serverless technology to enhance your software’s performance.
-It is built to internalize your current processes for which you don’t have to change the processes.
+It is built to cater your internal processes.
 It is really fast and easy for you and your team to familiarize themselves with how the system works.
 It will be simpler to fine-tune the software in the future to make sure that a high level of performance is maintained.

 Off-the-shelf software is designed for a wide range of consumers with a standard design and framework that is already developed.
 There are chances that it might not cater to your individual requirements.
 This would require you to be more careful while choosing one.

 Off-the-shelf software has the advantage of being used by many users as it is readily available.
 Anyone can buy it and install immediately for use.
 But, it would require your operations team to put in efforts in understanding the functionalities of the software.

 We had a client who was working in a data company.
 He came to us with the problem as stated here: “We had a lot of data but were unable to utilize it properly.
 We decided to buy a tool that would help us get the most out of the data.
 We bought a tool (the name I would not like to state here), which seemed to make a perfect match for us.
 It did that we needed it to do and enabled us to use the data in the ways in which we were not able to do it before.
 From implementation to understanding the tool, it was tedious.
 It was too much of hotchpotch between the software provider and us.
 Gradually, we on the research team stopped using the tool, and that thing became a relic almost eight months after the purchase.”